 Step-two of cutting and piecing begins in class two.
 Depending on the size of the chosen panel, homework may be required before class three to keep the quilt’s completion on track.
 At the end of class two, Sue will demonstrate free motion quilting and a thread painting technique that can be used in quilting this top.
 Long-arm edge to edge quilting is another quilting option for these quilts.
 Sue will discuss preparations necessary for long-arm edge to edge quilting for those electing that option.
 Sue will also discuss possible borders, as well as sleeves for hanging, labeling, and binding and non-binding options for finishing this quilt.

-Class three is optional for those who desire assistance in add borders and free motion quilting their quilts.
+Class three is an option for those who desire assistance in add borders and free motion quilting their quilts.

 *Upon request, Sue will teach her Fracturing Technique (participants each using small pre-determined floral panels) in a 6-hour workshop or class.
 Contact her directly to discuss this option and check her Studio 2724 – Teach, Demo, Talk Fee Schedule below.

-Kaleidoscope Technique (Hexagons and Octagons) – In Sue’s Kaleidoscope class, participants will learn cutting, piecing, sewing, embellishing techniques, quilting, binding, and how to ‘finish’ their piece as their individual fabric dictates.
+Kaleidoscope Technique (Hexagons) – In Sue’s Kaleidoscope class, participants will learn cutting, piecing, sewing, embellishing techniques, quilting, binding, and how to ‘finish’ their piece as their individual fabric dictates.
 Due to the impact made by piecing and laying out these quilt tops, after class many will choose to complete their quilt simply with edge-to-edge long-arm quilting.

 There is no ‘one-size fits all’ pattern to be followed, no generic fabric requirements given, and no clear finished size for this quilt’s class.
 This quilt’s design is all about the one fabric chosen.